directus/directus/docs/reference/files.md

 `DELETE /files`

-Provide an array of file ids as the body of your request.
+Provide an array of file IDs as the body of your request.

 </template>
 <template #graphql>